 - Get exercise.
 Even a little bit.
 Take a walk around the block if that’s all you have time or energy for.
 Do some yoga.
 Walk your dog.
 Take your kids to the park.
 Get outside and take some deep breaths.

 - Eat well.
 I start every day with a ridiculously gross healthy smoothie with kale and spinach and banana and blueberries and wheatgrass and flaxseed and what-have-you.
-On some days, I have two.
+I’ve even added one in the afternoon.
 You don’t have to go nuts, but at least try to eat less crap than what you’re currently eating.
 Start there.

 - Drink water.
 Water flushes toxins out of your body and helps stave off headaches, hunger and irritability.
 Even if all you do is start your day by drinking down one glass of water, that’ll be a huge boost to your system.